kjerniga/capitalone.github.io/config/readme.txt

 The word "my" implies the ability to change to any string.
 These changes may include:

+background.png
+This is the background used by default in config/style.css.
+This can be changed or removed.

 section-about.json
 This is the bottom section.
 It is a set of headers and text.
 It can accept unlimited subsections.
 It requires the following json format: